 They also do opera performance through the DePaul Opera Theatre at certain times of the year.
-I went to my first performances in their renovated performance space next to the Holtschneider Performance Center in the Sasha and Eugene Jarbis Opera Hall at 800 W. Belden.
+I went to my first performances in their renovated performance space next to the Holtschneider Performance Center in the Sasha and Eugene Jarvis Opera Hall at 800 W. Belden.

 Before of after a performance at DePaul, make sure to walk through the historic McCormick Row House District across from the performance hall.
 They were built between 1884-89 to provide rental income for the McCormick Theological Seminary which located nearby.
 They were built in the Queen Anne Style.

 To the south is another historic row of homes, the Bissell Street District, centered along the 2100 block of North Bissell St. The brick row houses from the late 1800s are beautifully preserved and is designated a Chicago Landmarks District.
 Make sure to notice the fact that the home designs mirror the designs of the homes directly across the street.

 Nearby is St. Vincent de Paul Catholic Church at 1010 W. Webster.
 I just want back during the Chicago Architecture Center’s Open House Chicago and really loved seeing the beautiful German Baroque style stained glass windows.
 The church was dedicated on May 2, 1897.

 Recently opened is The Lakefront Restaurant located at the Theater on the Lake.
 It is a wonderful spot for lunch or dinner along the lake with a sleek decor and great views.
 They have both indoor and outdoor seating.
 I thought the service and the food was excellent.
 I really loved the pulled pork sandwich for lunch and highly recommend it!
 I was just back and loved their shrimp roll sandwich.
 You can make reservations online, which I recommend particularly when the weather is great.
 The Theater on the Lake hosts The Chicago Summer Theater Festival which features a number of plays from mid-June through the end of August.
 They also have live music events.
 Valet Parking is available.
 2401 N. Lakeshore Drive at Fullerton.